Superman | Green Hornet | Sci-fi | Westerns

 (Since my first posting of this page, I’ve discovered that Archive.org has a second BlueBeetle collection, which may have higher sound quality.)

 Alas, the shows are juvenile, punctuated by organ arpeggios and overwrought dialogue, which may explain why the series had such a short run on radio, although the comic book has had several incarnations under several publishing companies over the years.
-Wikipedia has an overview of the character, and websites including the Internet Archive has some copies of the early comics.
+Wikipedia has an overview of the character, and websites including the Internet Archive have some copies of the early comics.

 Science Fiction and Thrillers